arkency/posts/posts/2023-03-02-tracking-down-not-resolving-constants-with-parser.md

 bundle exec ruby collector.rb app/ lib/
 ```
 It turned out that there were 52 constants that were not resolving correctly in Ruby 2.5 and only 7 fewer in Ruby 2.4.
-**It means there were already 45 possible sources of run-time errors in the codebase which were not detectable by tests!** 🤯
+**It means there were already 45 possible sources of run-time errors in the codebase which were not detectable by existing tests!** 🤯

 Fortunately, some of them were located in the code that was not used anymore, so we could just safely remove those methods.

 ## Bonus
-We published the script within the context of example app on GitHub.
+We published the script within the context of the example app on GitHub.

 Check it out at: [https://github.com/arkency/constants-resolver](https://github.com/arkency/constants-resolver).
 Copy and run `collector.rb` against your codebase and see if your app is free of not resolving constants.
+If you find something, share this solution with your friends to help them avoid problems too.